felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 was quick, and then everything grinded to a halt.

-Reluctantly, I eventually put down the book, feeling ashamed and defeated, until an unexpected discovery.
+Reluctantly, I eventually put down the book, feeling ashamed and defeated.

-This pattern of excitement for learning to bitter abandon was, as you might have guessed, not limited to the DevOps Handbook.
-Throughout most of my time at Contxtful, I was given the opportunity to learn, and by my own account, failed more than I succeeded.
-Eventually, the feeling of being unable, for whatever reason, to reach  my full potential with Contxtful led me to join nesto, in the hope that I could find the key that would unlock my potential.
+This pattern of excitement for learning leading  to bitter abandon was, as you might have guessed, not limited to the DevOps Handbook.
+Throughout most of my time at Contxtful, I was given the opportunity to learn, and by my own account, failed at it more   than I succeeded.
+Eventually, the feeling of being unable to reach  my full potential with Contxtful (and potentially hurting the company as a result) led me to join nesto, in the hope that there lied the key  that would unlock this  potential.

-I just didn't expect that key of being shown the very possibility of getting the old boot!
+I just didn't expect that key to be the  very threat  of getting the old boot!

 ## Pandora's box

 So I got to work, big time.
 My focus in mid-June was higher than ever, thanks to survival instincts that kicked into high gear.
-One of mymy first personal goals was to get though the DevOps Handbook before the end of my extended probation.
+One of my first personal goals was to get though the DevOps Handbook before the end of my extended probation.

 And I am  happy to report that I did, thanks in no small  part to a neat little trick that  I am  about to show you: